 Where It All Started…

-I grew up in a small town by the name of Malta, which was about two hours outside of Chicago.
-The population was about eight hundred people and my school, Malta High School, had seventy-eight students enrolled.
+I grew up in Malta, Illinois, a small town (actually it is a village) two hours outside of Chicago.
+The population was about eight hundred people, this is not including cows and horses and sheep (it would have been the 2nd largest city in Illinois if they counted in the population).
+My high school, Malta High School, had an enrollment of seventy-eight students (take some time to read that again.
+It isn’t a typo, it really only had 78 students in the entire school.
 Being a 6’8 human being definitely has some perks in a small town.
 In 1999, I was a Two-Time All-State Basketball Player, Three-Time Little Ten Conference All-Conference Performer, and managed to graduate with a 3.8 GPA.
-Til this day, I hold the Malta High School scoring record (2,143 points) and rebound record (929 rebounds).
-It is safe to say that I had a successful high school career, but I wasn’t going to stop there.
+Til this day, I hold the Malta High School scoring record (2,143 points) and rebound record (929 rebounds) and I can confidently say that my records will never be broken!
+Hold up……before you start judging that I am super cocky, I am confident that my record will never be broken because it will be impossible.
+Ok, that still sounded cocky.
+I am confident that my record will be broken, because in the year 2000 they shut down the school due to the lack of enrollment and the expenses were too much for our tiny town.
+It is safe to say that I had a successful high school career, but I always had this dream.
 My dream was to become the first Division 1 basketball player out of Malta High School.
 I learned very fast that in order to make a dream come true, you had to put in the work.
 First, I made sure I surrounded myself with people that I knew would push me harder when I got too comfortable, and support me when the naysayers told me I couldn’t do it.
-I had to overcome people constantly telling me I wasn’t good athletic enough or the town I come from was too small.
+I had to overcome people constantly telling me I wasn’t a good enough athlete or that the town I come from was too small.
 This was only the beginning to a long journey.

 Sometimes It Takes a Little Dirty Work…

-I went into my senior season with not one Division 1 scholarship offer.
-I remember during December of my senior season I thought to myself, “maybe those who doubted me are right.”
+In December of my senior season, I had zero Division 1 scholarship offers.
+I remember at one point thinking to myself, “maybe those who doubted me are right.”
 I became discouraged, but a little support from momma got me right back on track.
 My family and friends started to instill self-belief into me, and it motivated me to put in the time and effort to achieve my goal of becoming a Division 1 basketball player.
 One day during my Senior year my mother read a book on recruitment and how to recruit the recruiters.
 After reading that book, we started to build a highlight tape to send to coaches all around the nation.
 I grew up in the VHS era; therefore, we sent off heavy VHS tapes in packages with my resume.
 Days after the tapes went out, I started to get phone calls from several Division 1 Colleges across the nation and my recruitment and interest went to the next level.
 After taking a visit to Tempe, Arizona to meet with the Arizona State Sun Devils, I decided that ASU was the place I wanted to advance my academic and basketball career.
-Even though going to a big university would be a challenge, I figured it couldn’t be too hard when it’s always sunny and you are playing for one of the best basketball conferences in the nation, the Pac 10.
-My dream had come true, but now I was hungry for more.
+Even though going to a big university would be a challenge, I figured it couldn’t be too hard when it’s always sunny and you are playing in one of the best basketball conferences in the nation, the Pac 10 (now Pac-12).

 Living My Dream…